An Interview with Master Data Architecture Strategist, Elizabeth Barrette

 As a suggestion to those already in the process; take a step back and look across your business.
 Look at the different business entities that you have and make sure you understand what the use cases are.
 What's the business value you're trying to bring to that portion of the business?
 Look at the data, understand what their data definitions are, and look at how that bridges across the overall entity.
 When you come up with that standard definition take into consideration data management.
 What's it going to take to get all the businesses to adhere to that same standard?
 Remember you've got legacy systems that you may not be able to change or upgrade to meet this standard or even incorporate it.
 Some of those newer technologies lend to change more readily than your legacy systems.

-So, would you put data governance and master data management under the same leadership, or do you break that out into different groups?
+So, would you put data governance and master data management strategy under the same leadership, or do you break that out into different groups?

 Barrette: Data governance is an enterprise wide initiative that should include the most senior executives all the way down to the data stewards, data creators and data users.
 Anyone who touches the data should be versed and included in the governance process.
 Master Data Management is a business/IT program that is run and managed typically by a team of the business and IT.